Shrikanth Narayanan: Notable professional honors and positions

-He has won numerous research and best paper awards including two IEEE Signal Processing Society Best Transactions Paper awards (2005, 2009), an International Speech Communication Association Journal paper award (2018), six Interspeech Challenge awards, a 2015 Ten Year Technical Impact Award from ACM ICMI, a 2015 Distinguished Engineering Educator Award and a 2020 Sustained Accomplishment Award from ACM ICMI.
+two IEEE Signal Processing Society Best Transactions Paper awards (2005, 2009), an International Speech Communication Association Journal paper award (2018), six Interspeech Challenge awards, a 2015 Ten Year Technical Impact Award from ACM ICMI, a 2015 Distinguished Engineering Educator Award and a 2020 Sustained Accomplishment Award from ACM ICMI.

-His work has been widely featured in national and international print and broadcast media including the NY Times, LA Times, The Time of London, The Washington Post, the Wall Street Journal, Financial Times, CNN, ABC, NBC, Fox, BBC and Wired.
 He was named by LA Weekly as one of their "fascinating angelenos" for their People 2013 issue.

 Behavioral Signal Technologies

 Shri Narayanan co-founded Behavioral Signal Technologies Inc. in 2016 with colleagues Alex Potamianos and Prem Natarajan.
 The company specializes in emotion recognition in speech, predictive and omni-channel behavioural analytics applying Behavioral Signal Processing (BSP) technologies in diverse industries.
 He serves as its Chief Scientist.

 As a precursor to this, Shri Narayanan had co-founded the company Behavioral Informatix in 2013 with his colleagues Matt Black and Alex Potamianos The company specializes in using Behavioral Signal Processing (BSP).
 The company specializes in using Behavioral Signal Processing (BSP) techniques to help personalize user experiences and assist in decision-making for the healthcare industry.